Today’s digital world has led to a dramatic increase in the amount of time people spend in front of digital screens.

 Blue light glasses are available with or without a prescription and are customized to meet your visual needs and lifestyle.

 When Should You Wear Blue Light Glasses?

 Whether you spend hours on the computer at work, are writing a research paper for school or just scrolling through social media on your phone, blue light-blocking glasses can make a world of difference.

 That’s especially true at night, when blue light exposure can affect your natural sleep cycle and make it harder for you to fall — and stay — asleep.

 So before you turn on your screen, pop on a pair of blue light glasses.
 Your eyes will thank you later.

 Think you can benefit from blue light glasses?
-Call James Tracey Eye Care in Midtown today and we'll help you find the perfect pair.
+Call James Tracey Eye Care in Woodcliff Lake today and we'll help you find the perfect pair.

 - A: Yes!
 Nowadays, children and teens are exposed to digital screens more than ever.
 Wearing blue light glasses can protect them from digital eye strain and may even help them fall asleep easier at night and sleep more soundly.
 That’s why many eye doctors recommend that kids wear blue light-blocking glasses any time they use a digital device.

 - A: Blue light exposure before bedtime can delay the production of melatonin — the sleep hormone stimulated by darkness — signaling to your brain that it’s still daytime.So try to put your digital device away 2 to 3 hours before you plan to go to bed.
 This will give your body a chance to produce enough melatonin to help your body relax and fall asleep.